Last edited: November 6, 2015

 but of course only the subprograms used to parse parameters are

 relevant to the writing of rules.

 The functionalities provided here allow a good deal of freedom for defining the syntax of a rule’s parameters (although it is a good idea to stay as close as possible to the syntax of other rules).
 Look at the syntax of various rules to see what can be accomplished.

 The package provides a

 Parameter_Exists function that returns

-if there are parameters left to parse.
-The corresponding parameter
+True if there are parameters left to parse.
+The kind of the